wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/2-explore-cloud-app-security.md

 :::row-end:::

-### Cloud App Security licensing requirements<br>
+### Defender for Cloud Apps licensing requirements<br>

-If you plan to use Cloud App Security, the following licenses are required:
+If you plan to use Defender for Cloud Apps, the following licenses are required:

 :::row:::
   :::column:::

-Cloud App Security
+Defender for Cloud Apps

   :::column-end:::